gmkazel/charging_point-softeng-ntua/cli-client/ev_group32/README.md

 ## `ev_group32 sessionsPerPoint`

-return all charging sessions on a certain point
+return  info about the charging sessions on a certain point

 ```
 USAGE